-Agriculture stationary combustion has also been mapped using the IDBR employment data.
-The distribution of solid and liquid fuels was made based on the geographical distribution of gas availability, i.e. with these fuels located in grid squares with no gas available.
-The method used to calculate the gas availability distribution is explained in the supporting document Mapping small industrial emissions (King & Tsagatakis, 2008).
+Agriculture stationary combustion has also been mapped using the IDBR employment data and the UK agriculture energy consumption by fuel (ECUK Table 5.1c)10.
+The distribution of solid and liquid fuels was made based on the location of smoke control areas and the geographical distribution of gas availability.
+The method used is explained in summary in section 3.2 3.1 or detailed in the supporting document Employment based energy consumption mapping in the UK (Tsagatakis, 2012).